A classification of Fourier summation formulas and crystalline measures: Applications

 \begin{remark}[The Ulanovskii \& Oleveskii result] We now explain how one can prove the main result of Ulanovskii \& Oleveskii \cite{OU} using Theorem \ref{thm:HBmupos}, but under milder decay conditions.
 We claim that if $(\mu,a)$ is an $\fs$-pair such $\mu\geq 0$ is $\n$-valued, $\a$ has locally finite support and exponential growth then the Hermite-Biehler function $E=A-iB$ given by Theorem \ref{thm:HBmupos} is a trigonometric polynomial, and so the construction from Remark \ref{rem:KS} applies.
 Indeed, since $\deg(\mu)\leq 2$ one can take $\B$ to have the same zeros of $B$, but with multiplicities given by the weights of $\mu$.
 We can take such $\B$ with $\text{order}(\B)\leq 1$ by \cite[Thm.
 6, p.
 16]{L}.
 Using \eqref{eq:repkerLphiid} we conclude that $\re i\B'/\B=\re A/B$ in $\H$, and so Poisson representation shows that $A/B = \B'/\B + h$ for some $h\in \r$, hence we can assume that $A=B'$.
 Since $\a$ has locally finite support, then $B'/B$ has locally finite spectrum contained in $[0,\infty)$.
 Lemma \ref{lem:expprim} shows that $B\in \apc$ and it has locally finite spectrum bounded from below.
 The class $\apc$ is closed under differentiation, and so $B'\in \apc$, and therefore, $E\in \apc$, both with locally finite spectrum bounded from below.
 Note that $B'$ also has order $\leq 1$, and so $E$ has order $\leq 1$.
-We can then apply Lemma \ref{lem:order1apc} to conclude that $E$ is a trigonometric polynomial. \end{remark} \begin{proof}[Proof of Theorem \ref{thm:HBmupos}] Let $f=iA/B$.
-Since $E=A-iB$ is Hermite-Biehler, we obtain that $\re f >0$ in $\H$, and so $|e^{-f}|<1$ in $\H$, hence $e^{f}$ is of bounded type.
-Lemma \ref{lem:fdisc}(iv) shows that $\Theta=\frac{1-f}{1+f} \in \apc$ and that $|\Theta|<1-c_\ep$ for $\im z>\ep$, so $f=\frac{1+\Theta}{1-\Theta}$ is bounded for $\im z>\ep$, for any $\ep>0$.
-In particular $\lim_{y\to\infty} \re f(iy)/y=0$.
-Moreover, $\E f(\la)$ is locally summable by hypothesis.
-We conclude that Theorem \ref{cor:1} applies.
-Poisson representation \cite[Thm.
-4 \& Prob.
-89]{dB} for $f$ implies that $\mu$ has the form given by \eqref{def:amu}.
-Conversely, if $(\mu,a)$ is a real-antipodal $\fs$-pair such that $\mu\geq 0$, $\supp(\mu)$ is locally finite and $\a$ has exponential growth, then we can apply Theorem \ref{thm:HBmudisc} to obtain that \eqref{def:amu} holds for some Hermite-Biehler function $E=A-iB$ such that $A(z+ic)/B(z+ic)$ belongs to $\apc$ for some $c>0$.
-However, Lemma \ref{lem:fdisc} also shows that $\Theta(z+ic)=E^*(z+ic)/E(z+ic)$ belongs to $\apc$, and since $|\Theta|<1$ in $\H$, Lemma \ref{lem:altdefapc} shows that $\Theta\in \apc$ and, by Lemma \ref{lem:fdisc} again we obtain that $A/B\in \apc$.
-Since $a(\la)$ is locally summable and $a(\la)=\E f(\la)$ for $\la>0$, then $\E f(\la)$ is locally summable. \end{proof}
+We can then apply Lemma \ref{lem:order1apc} to conclude that $E$ is a trigonometric polynomial. \end{remark}